hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-database-owner mydb alice

-The function for changing database owner.
+This function for changing database owner.

 *******************************************************************